 A note on what you need:

-- You can use any recycled jar at home, but a wider neck will mean the liquid evaporates quicker and doesn’t last as long and the scent may be stronger.
+- You can use any recycled jar at home, but a wider neck will mean the liquid evaporates quickly and doesn’t last as long and the scent may be stronger.
 A recycled bottle with a narrow neck is ideal or an old vase with a narrow neck.
 Alternatively, you can pick up small bottles at the discount store.
 I picked up mine for $2.95.

-- Homemade reed diffusers usually use bamboo skewers, the ones you use for your barbequed meat!
+- Homemade reed diffusers usually use bamboo skewers, the ones you use for your barbecued meat!
 If you don’t have any in the pantry already, you can find them at the supermarket.
 As I researched how to make a diffuser, some writers felt the bamboo skewers didn’t absorb the oil well (others thought they worked just fine).
 I happened across some craft sticks at the discount store and thought I’d give them a go.
 They work great.

 - I bought a tiny bottle of vodka for $5 and it should make at least 5, if not more, diffusers.
 You can use rubbing alcohol instead, but mine is scented, and I didn’t want it affecting the smell of the diffuser.

 - The quality of the essential oil affects how strong the scent is.
 I buy mine from here.

 HOW TO MAKE A HOMEMADE NATURAL AIR FRESHENER REED DIFFUSER

 WHAT YOU NEED

 - A bottle jar or vase, preferably with a narrow neck

 - 5 bamboo skewers, diffuser reeds or craft sticks